 Once CJ arrives home, he discovers the Grove Street Families are almost eradicated.
 The threat posed by the Ballas has shot up, and Grove Street is barely holding on.
 As Carl enters the family house, he is confronted by Big Smoke, a fellow gang member, who is wielding a Baseball Bat.
 Carl explains who he is, as Smoke seems to have forgotten him, and the two greet each other before Smoke invites Carl to travel to the funeral of his mother with him.
 Once the two men arrive, they are ambushed by the Ballas, who arrive in a Voodoo car, and start shooting.
 To survive, your group run to BMXs, and you are asked to escape the Voodoo and return to the Grove neighborhood.
 Once you return you will learn more about the gang and the members.
 The key members of the Grove Street Families are:

 Sweet was the gang founder, and he is also Carl’s brother.
 Initially, he treats Carl with hostility after he ‘ran away’ five years ago.
 Early in the game he frequently asks CJ, “When are you going to run away again?”.
-Ryder and Smoke are arguably the gang lieutenants, and Smoke is the only member of the gang who seems accepting of Carl again.
-One of the key elements of the Grove Street Families is that they are significantly anti-drugs.
-The Ballas, however, are not, and make much of their profits through the selling of illegal substances.
+Ryder and Smoke act as the gang lieutenants, and Smoke is the only member of the gang who seems accepting of Carl again.
+One of the key elements of the Grove Street Families is that they are strongly anti-drug dealing.
+The Ballas, however, are not, and make much of their profits peddling dope.

 As you progress you will discover that Kendl, Sweet and Carl’s sister, is going out with a Mexican guy called Cesar Vialpando.
 Carl seems accepting of this fact, whereas Sweet says several stereotypical things about Cesar.
 However, Cesar introduces Carl to multiple different practices ongoing in San Andreas, such as illegal street races and lowrider meets.
 Cesar is a big fan of cars, and many of his missions revolve around driving and stealing them.
 Once you progress through the game, you will begin to take over territories for the gang, and start weakening the Ballas.